Notion vs ClickUp vs Linear vs monday: strengths and trade-offs in 2026

 Product and engineering teams now operate with more dependencies, more documentation, more automation, and increasingly more AI agents.
 The right tool is not just the one that "handles tickets."
 It is the one that still works when planning, execution, context, coordination, and AI all have to stay aligned.

 This article reflects public product surfaces as of April 10, 2026.
+The criteria below follow how we compare tools.

 Before comparing tools, compare the work.